This is a collaborative post by Ellie Jo about DIY products to help you save money.

 Now, not everyone will have a use for these, but if you are that stage of family life, you will be amazed at the amount of money you can save by making your own pregnancy tests.

-You can make your own tests by using easily accessible household items and following the instructions in this list of remedies.
+You can make your own tests by using easily accessible household items and following the instructions online.

 Just think how much you can save compared to buying the $10 kits all the time.
 A fortune!